dbashford/mimosa/README.md

     $ mimosa build

  This will run through your assets and compile any that need compiling, deliver the results to the public directory, and then exit.

+#### Optimized Build (--optimize)

-If you want to do this with optimization, provide a --optimize flag.
+ If you want to build with optimization, provide a --optimize flag.
 This will compile all the assets, and then create the requirejs optimized files for use in production.

     $ mimosa build --optimize